sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 ### 3.2.1 Return to default log level

-  To return to the default log level, the user will remove the loglevel_db.json and reboot the switch.
+  To return to the default log level, the user will delete the loglevel_db.json and reboot the switch.